 DOS: Well, I’ll be in touch if anything else opens up.
 I do have this one-on-one in Tres Cantos at 8:15 every morning.
 I’m afraid I can only offer you 14 euros an hour plus transport.

 Translation: It’s probably better for you to just go back home and chalk this whole thing up to experience.
 There’ll be a new crowd of malleable youngsters coming in this spring who can do your job for even less money.

 Just a few bits of wisdom gleaned from my 12 years on the front lines – teaching English here in Madrid.

-Of course, I can’t write something like this without a shout-out to my friend (AKA we’ve never met) over at English Droid, who set the bar for TOEFL satire so high.
+Of course, I can’t write something like this without a shout-out to my online friend (AKA we’ve never met) over at English Droid, who set the bar for TEFL satire so high.
 Check out, for example, his article on DOS basics.
+It’s great.

 P.P.S.
 Of course, there are other jobs you can get besides English teaching.
 For more information, check out my complete guide to working in Spain.
 Have fun!